 Images: (left) Leaves of a large giant ragweed plant, photo credit: United Soybean Board, and (right) a giant ragweed seedling with large, egg-shaped cotyledons, photo credit: U of Missouri.

-In row crops, giant ragweed is most commonly a problem in midwestern and south-central states.
+In row crops, giant ragweed is most commonly a problem in Midwestern and South-central states.
 It is less common in the Northeast.
-The seedlings can be identified by their very large cotyledgons (above image) and should be managed when seedlings are young.
+The seedlings can be identified by their very large cotyledons (above image) and should be managed when seedlings are young.
 Plants can exceed 15 feet tall and cause significant damage to crop yield.
 Seeds can emerge from March – July, creating a large management challenge.
-The rise of herbicide resistant giant ragweed (ALS and glyphosate) creates an additional management challenge requiring integrated weed management tactics.
+The rise of herbicide resistant giant ragweed (ALS-inhibitors and glyphosate) creates an additional management challenge requiring integrated weed management tactics.
 Integrated weed management recommendations include:

 - Maintain weed-free soil for 10 weeks after soybean planting, using residual herbicides and cultivation